 Bottled water It is important to drink plenty of fluid when getting treatment.
 Fluids assist with flushing out toxins from your body, keeping your mucous membranes (cells that line your nose, mouth, throat) moist, and supporting the growth of healthy cells.
 Take small, frequent sips of water or non-caffeinated, non-alcoholic, non-carbonated fluids.
-Non-carbonated sports drink (Gatorade®/Powerade®) Non-carbonated sports drinks contain important electrolytes that assist the body with its normal functions.
+Non-carbonated sports drink (Gatorade[®]/Powerade[®]) Non-carbonated sports drinks contain important electrolytes that assist the body with its normal functions.
 Oral electrolyte maintenance solution (Pedialyte®) Some cancers and/or cancer treatments may cause diarrhea, which may lead to your body losing important fluid (dehydration) and electrolytes.
 Oral electrolyte maintenance solutions contain less sugar than sports drinks.
-Loperamide (Immodium®) Diarrhea can lead to dehydration and low electrolytes.
+Loperamide (Immodium[®]) Diarrhea can lead to dehydration and low electrolytes.
 It is important to have anti-diarrhea medicine in your home.
-If you do develop diarrhea, call your healthcare team at 732-235-2465 for instructions.
+If you do develop diarrhea, call your healthcare team for instructions.
 You may need to provide a stool sample for testing.
 Ice pops Ice pops are helpful if you are unable to tolerate solid foods because of mouth sores, nausea or diarrhea.
-Gelatin (Jello®) Gelatin can be counted toward your fluid intake for the day.
+Gelatin (Jello[®]) Gelatin can be counted toward your fluid intake for the day.
 It may be helpful if you have mouth sores, nausea, or are unable to tolerate solid foods.

-Fruit and vegetable wash (Veggie Wash®) Fruits and vegetables may have bacteria and other germs on them because of handling, transporting, or sitting on the shelf for long periods of time.
+Fruits and vegetables Fruits and vegetables may have bacteria and other germs on them because of handling, transporting, or sitting on the shelf for long periods of time.
 When receiving cancer treatment, it is important to remain free from infection.
-Wash fresh fruits and vegetables with a fruit and vegetable wash (can be found in most grocery stores) or soap.
+Wash fresh fruits and vegetables thoroughly.
+You may use a white vinegar rinse.
 Rinse well with water.
 Hand washing It is important to wash your hands frequently.
 Using soap and water for at least 20 seconds will kill many of the germs that may cause infection.
 No-rinse liquid hand sanitizer If soap and water are not available, use a liquid hand sanitizer.
 Rub your hands together until dry.
 Baby shampoo It is recommended that you wash your hair less often (every other day) with a mild shampoo.
 Baby shampoo is not as harsh as regular shampoo.